RECON IMAGER Manual

 - Connect the RECON Imager USB to be updated to your Mac.

-- Double-click on the RECON_Imager_Updater.app and follow the instructions provided by the applicaiton.
+- Double-click on the RECON_Imager_Updater.app and follow the instructions provided by the application.

-In the event that a license is renewed, a SUMURI representative will email the updated license file to the examiner.
-The examiner simply has to delete the old license file(s) from the RECON Imager partitions (Mode A, B, C or RECON Imager Newer Macs & RECON Imager Default); the license file(s) are located at the root of the partitions.
-The new license file(s) will then be added to the root of the RECON Imager partitions.
+- Delete the old license file(s) from each of the RECON IMAGER partitions (Mode A, B, C or RECON Imager Newer Macs & RECON Imager Default).
+The license file(s) are located at the root of the partitions.

 For support and troubleshooting please fill out a support ticket at SUMURI’s Help Desk: